 - Not all types of cedarwood are for carving, and avoid going to the hardware store and buying just any old cedarwood post for carving.
 The best types of cedar for carving are Eastern Red Cedar, Yellow Cedar, and Eastern White Cedar.

 - It is very soft compared to other wood types used for carving.
 Most wood used for carving is hardwood, and using hardwood for carving is easier to control.
 The amount of material you remove depends on how hard it is.
-Be more cautious and in control when dealing with cedarwood to remove more material faster than with hardwood.
-There are higher chances of accidentally removing too much material, slipping up, or damaging the wood.
+Be more cautious and in control when dealing with cedarwood to remove more material faster than hardwood.
+There are higher chances of accidentally removing too much material, slipping, or damaging the wood.

 Is cedar wood easy to carve?

 Cedar is soft, and that makes it easy to carve.
 However, it has a certain degree of brittleness, which makes it prone to cracking and tearing.
 It is not an ideal wood type for highly-intricate designs.